acornitum/acornitum/readme.md

 I go by Acon!
 I'm a high school senior located somewhere in Ontario, Canada.

-I enjoy competitive programming with a dish of art, video editing, and debate.
-I'm somewhat good at a lot of things, but not great at anything.
+I enjoy competitive programming with a side dish of art, video editing, and debate.
+I like to think I'm somewhat good at a lot of things, but not great at anything.

 My most current project (updated last at fall 2023) is a 3d platformer/pfs within Unity.
 Hopefully this try won't go down in flames, but we'll see.